Red Bull found guilty of breaking F1's budget cap

 Both Red Bull and Aston Martin were also found guilty of a procedural breach of the cap.

-The FIA did not reveal the amount by which Red Bull exceeded the cap, or what penalties would be applied.
+The FIA did not reveal the amount by which Red Bull exceeded the cap, how it had done so, or what penalties would be applied.
 It said it was "currently determining appropriate action".

+Red Bull said in a statement that they noted the FIA's findings "with surprise and disappointment".

+The team added: "Our 2021 submission was below the cost-cap limit, so we need to carefully review the FIA's findings, as our belief remains that the relevant costs are under the 2021 cost-cap amount.

 Both teams have the possibility of appealing against the decision.

+Potential penalties for a 'minor' breach include: a reprimand; deduction of drivers' and/or constructors' championship points for the season in question; suspension from one or more stages of a competition; limitations on aerodynamic or other testing; and a reduction of the team's cost cap.

-A statement added: "With respect to this first year of the application of the financial regulations, the intervention of the FIA cost-cap administration has been limited to reviewing the submissions made by the competitors and that no full formal investigations were launched."
+The FIA statement added: "With respect to this first year of the application of the financial regulations, the intervention of the FIA cost-cap administration has been limited to reviewing the submissions made by the competitors and that no full formal investigations were launched."

 A procedural breach is not an overspend, but rather a failure to fill in forms correctly.
 Williams were also found guilty of this and fined $25,000 earlier this year.